WASHINGTON — More pieces of next Monday's fiscal 2016 defense budget request are beginning to fall into place.

 In keeping with the push by Kendall and Work to increase competition for programs and get the department the best deal — and the best technology possible — he added that in order to be competitive, "the Navy and the Air Force will each have variants focused on their mission requirements.
 There'll be a technology period leading up to development of the prototypes."

-Kendall confirmed that "this will be in our budget" in 2016.
+The aircraft's initial development is being folded into the Aerospace Innovation Initiative, and Kendall confirmed that "this will be in our budget" in 2016.

 The work will eventually "lead to the systems that will ultimately come after the F-35," he said, adding that "part of the program is an airframe-oriented program with those X- plane prototypes."
-Another is a jet engine development program "for the next generation, also competitive prototypes for the next generation propulsion."
+Awhile another is a jet engine development program "for the next generation, also competitive prototypes for the next generation propulsion."

 Speaking at a Center for a New American Security event, Work added that in the upcoming budgets, his team is programming funding lines to invest "in promising new technologies and capabilities, including unmanned undersea vehicles; sea mining; high speed strike weapons; an advanced new jet engine; rail gun technology; and high energy lasers."